Mission, Objectives and Philosophy

 PAGES main areas of focus include:

-- strengthening the involvement of scientists from developing countries
+- Strengthening the involvement of scientists from developing countries

-- facilitating public access to paleo-data, and
+- Ensuring public access to paleoscientific data

-- enhancing the visibility of paleoresearch
+- Enhancing the visibility and use of paleoresearch

 Several research activities, comprised of groups of scientists with common interests, are incorporated within PAGES.
 Our programs and workshops are designed to bring together researchers from a variety of disciplines and countries.